lrmtheboss/lrmtheboss/README.md

   - Minecraft Java Survival Server
 - EpixiaMC (Abandoned)
   - Minecraft Java Towny Earth Server
+- Pixelblock (Sold)
+  - Minecraft Java & Bedrock Network
+- SwissPVP (Abandoned)
+  - Minecraft Java Network

 There are other projects that I help with but can't be listed here due to being private or other reasons.

 ## My Minecraft Recommendations

-Due to me getting asked about recommendations, I have posted them [here](./Minecraft%20Recommendations/README.md).
+Due to me getting asked about recommendations often, I have posted them [here](./Minecraft%20Recommendations/README.md).

 ## My Stats